flowardco/loyalty-station-ios-sdk/README.md

 self.view.addSubview(button)
 ```

-- If you are interested on having your own widget/button that will be repsonsible to open the bot, or you want to open the bot after a certin action. you can do so by calling the following method:
+- If you are interested in having your own widget/button that will be responsible to open the bot, or you want to open the bot after a certain action. you can do so by calling the following method:

 ```swift

 GamiphySDK.shared.showBot(on: viewController)
 ```

-- If you want to hide current active bot view you can use this code.
+- If you want to hide the current active bot view you can use this code.

 ```swift